-With another week behind us, we find Toad Hollow Photography searching high and low online, seeking to find the best links to ebooks, tutorials, special features, great photography and interesting blogs to share here with everyone.
-This week’s list features a wide variety of subjects presented by some of the most talented artists working in the field today.
-We really hope you enjoy these links as much as the Toad did in bringing this list to you.
+Another wonderful week passes us by and Toad Hollow Photography has been busy searching the internet looking for links to the best tutorials, special features, great photography and interesting blogs to share here with everyone.
+This week’s list features post and photographs from some of the finest artists working in the field today, and we really hope you enjoy checking out these links as much as the Toad did in bringing them to you.

-Another wonderful week in the world of photography has been and gone, and Toad Hollow Photography has been searching all known corners of the internet for links to tutorials, special features, great photography and interesting blogs to share with everyone.
-This weeks compendium features a wide variety of tutorials and photographs, covering many different aspect and genres of the craft.
-We hope you enjoy checking out these links as much as the Toad did in bringing this list to you.
+As another week passes us by Toad Hollow Photography has been busy searching the internet for links to the best tutorials, special features, great photography and interesting blogs to share here with everyone.
+This week’s list features a wide variety of topics and images, created by some of the best artists working in the field today.
+We truly hope you enjoy checking out these links as much as the Toad did in bringing this list to you.